lupodevelop/wanna-fortune-teller/README.md

 ![logo](./asset/logo.png)

-# Wanna Fortune Teller - aka  "Quantum Lottery Experiment"
+# Wanna Fortune Teller - aka  "Super Lotto"
 ## Introduction

 Greetings, earthlings!
 Have you ever pondered upon the possibility of harnessing the power of quantum mechanics to predict the lucky numbers for the lottery?
 While it may sound like a far-fetched idea, I assure you, it is not.
 With the rapid advancements in quantum technology, this dream could very well become a reality.